About Us

 Our Core Values

-Since 1980 Appalachian Log and Timber homes has been ensuring our clients with the highest quality craftsmanship.
+Since 1980 Appalachian Log and Timber Homes has been ensuring our clients with the highest quality craftsmanship.

 Tradition Meets Innovation